 Tip 2 – Logos and Photos

-Tip 3 – Social media
+Tip 3 – Social Media

 Tip 4 – SEO

 What does this mean for Etsy shop sellers?
 Basically it means that they need to carefully plan their product titles.
 Instead for example, of just listing an item as a ‘Toy T-Rex,' Etsy sellers need to give more precise information in regard to their product.
-If appropriate the above for example, would better be listed as a ‘Jurassic Park Vintage 1993 T-Rex Dinosaur Figure.'
+If appropriate, for example, the above would better be listed as a ‘Jurassic Park Vintage 1993 T-Rex Dinosaur Figure.'

 In fact, a key thing to remember on Etsy is that the products, which you sell, are not necessarily competing against other similar or even identical items.
 Rather, they are competing solely against those items' product titles and the genuine relevance of those titles.
 Don't overdo it though.
 6-8 words for a product title is the maximum optimum length as longer titles can be confusing to both humans and SEO algorithms.